 Having fake friends is worse than having no friends at all.
 But how do you determine if they’re fake friends or not?
-This September is Friendship Month, which is a perfect opportunity to look into what it means to be a friend.
+This September is Friendship Month, a perfect opportunity to look into what it means to be a friend.

 Getting out of a toxic friendship is harder and more damaging than figuring out if your friends are fake in the first place.
 So, let’s dive deeper into the idea of fake friends and see how to spot one.